Milkshiift/GoofCord/README.md

 - You are breaking [Discord ToS](https://discord.com/terms#software-in-discord%E2%80%99s-services) by using GoofCord, **but** no one has been banned from using it or any of the client mods.

 ### How can I access the settings?
+- Multiple ways:
-- There are multiple ways, you can right-click on the tray icon and click `Open Settings` or open Discord settings and scroll the sidebar down until you see information about versions.
+- Right-click on the tray icon and click `Open Settings`
+- Open Discord settings and scroll down until you see information about versions.
 Click on the ArmCord version and the settings window will pop out.
-Settings are also accessible by a " Ctrl+Shift+' " shortcut.
+- Press `Ctrl+Shift+'` shortcut.

 ### Where can I find the source code?
 - The source code is on [GitHub](https://github.com/Milkshiift/GoofCord/).